-This area contains some small towns, Sebastian, Fellsmere, Winter Beach, Gifford, and the larger city of Vero Beach.
-Here are the top picks of free things to do in Vero and Sebastian and please see the map at the bottom for locations.
-I have SO many picks for this area (my hometown), it was hard to choose just a few!
+This coastal area contains some small towns: Sebastian, Fellsmere, Winter Beach, Gifford, and the larger city of Vero Beach.
+Here are the top picks of free things to do in the area.
+Don’t forget to check out the map at the bottom for locations.

 This has got to be one of the cleanest and well kept suburban farms I’ve seen.
 Located down a tiny dirt road, is a family owned farm by Laura LaPorte.
 It is a donation based place to visit.
 The farm has birds, goats, chickens, bunnies, ponies, monkeys and a zebra!
 Feed is available for $1.
 Pony rides $5.
 The staff is so sweet there and the animals so friendly.
 Sometimes if you catch them at the right time you can hold a bunny or a baby chick.
 Check their website for annual events as well during Christmas, Fall, and Back to School.
 Read more in my blog post here